Sentinel 3: Homeworld

 “The graphics are blurry, and some of the interactions are clumsy to do with a mouse.”

-“The controls haven't been properly reworked for PC, the slider where you select your mission is slightly bugged, and the graphics are poorly detailed when viewed on a normal-sized computer monitor or TV.”
+“The controls haven't been properly reworked for PC, the slider where you select your mission is slightly bugged (clearly intended to be swiped with a finger and just badly ported over for mouse), and the graphics are poorly detailed when viewed on a normal sized computer monitor or TV.”

-The story in the game is generally considered underwhelming and simplistic, with many players noting a lack of depth and clarity.
-While some background narrative is present, it feels minimal and often hidden, leading to a sense of missed potential.
-Overall, the focus seems to be more on gameplay mechanics than on delivering a compelling story.
+The story in the game is generally considered unremarkable and simplistic, with many players noting a lack of depth and clarity.
+While some background story is present, it feels underdeveloped and not integral to the gameplay experience.
+Overall, the narrative aspect does not significantly enhance the enjoyment of the game, which is primarily focused on tower defense mechanics.

 “Addendum: the second time I loaded the game, there was some background story at the start.”